sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 social science research.
-Driven by market demand and budget size, large university incubators such as Imperial Innovations (£300M, with at least 91 investments), SETSquared (£1B+), Velocity (157 investments), and Creative Destruction Lab (194 investments)^62^ fund and accelerate startups with underlying patents pending, or those focusing on biotech and industrial technologies.
+Driven by market demand and budget size, large university incubators such as Imperial Innovations (£300M, with at least 91 investments), SETSquared (£1B+), Velocity (157 investments), and Creative Destruction Lab (194 investments) fund and accelerate startups with underlying patents pending, or those focusing on biotech and industrial technologies (Data retrieved from [crunchbase](https://www.crunchbase.com/) in July 2019).